Data Centers in Barrie

 Natural Disaster Risk

-Barrie has a low natural disaster risk profile, with an INFORM Risk score of 2.7 out of 10, as of September 2025.
-The location avoids major seismic zones, coastlines, and corridors prone to severe weather, making it an inherently resilient site for critical infrastructure.
+Barrie has a very low natural disaster risk profile, with an INFORM Risk score of 2.7 out of 10, as of September 2025.
+This low-risk environment is a key advantage for organizations prioritizing infrastructure resilience and uptime.